decred/politeia/politeiad/cmd/politeia/README.md

 You can update the status of an unvetted record using one of the following
 statuses:
+- `censored` - keep the record unvetted and mark as censored.
-- `publish` - make the record a public, vetted record.
+- `public`   - make the record a public, vetted record.
-- `censor` - keep the record unvetted and mark as censored.
+- `archived` - archive the record.

 Note `token:` is not prefixed to the token in this command.
+Status change validation is done in the backend.

 ```
-$ politeia -v -testnet -rpchost 127.0.0.1 -rpcuser=user -rpcpass=pass setunvettedstatus publish 9dfe084fccb7f27c0000
+$ politeia -v -testnet -rpchost 127.0.0.1 -rpcuser=user -rpcpass=pass setunvettedstatus public 0e4a82a370228b710000

 Set record status:
   Status   : public